zostay/gormless/README.md

 was, ["Absolutely, this is bad API design, but it's not a vulnerability."](https://github.com/go-gorm/gorm/issues/2517#issuecomment-638459166).
 The Gorm devs' solution was to provide the security page linked above.
 That's not a solution.
 That's negligence.
 I've given talks on the OWASP Top 10 for more than a decade.
-This exact problem remains one of the top issues in applications today for all this time because devs don't take it seriously.
+This exact problem, code injection generally and SQL injection particularly, remains one of the top issues in applications today for all this time because devs like those working on Gorm have continually avoided taking it seriously.

 Regarding this being bad API design and not a vulnerability, I quote Dwight Schrute, "False."
 It ceases to be bad API design when you realize